WCOOL151/csgoclicker_tools/README.md

 1. Copy the script.
 2. Create a bookmark.
-3. Add 'javascript:' and then add the code afterward.
+3. In the URL bar, add 'javascript:' and then add the code afterward.
+Then press enter.
 4. Use on any CSGO Clicker Website.